H0rologium/SimpleMediaPlayer/README.md

 - Playback videos at varying speeds
 - Save timestamps or continuation points when viewing video

 ### Usage

-You can find a latest release from the releases page to fit your needs.
+You can find a latest release for the installer from the releases page to fit your needs.
+Its an offline installer and will install the program under Program Files.

+Originally there was going to be logic for modifying the registry so you would be able to easily assign this program as the default program for common media filetypes.
+Unfortunately with how undocumented this is for a javafx program bundled using jpackage it was at best a risky implementation (plus I would like to avoid something going wrong and breaking the registry since this is just a hobby project).
+You can still set this as the default by right clicking a file with a desired extension and going to Open With -> Choose Another App (Win10) and browsing to the executable of this program to do so, and letting windows handle it from there.